danielabar/meblog/src/markdown/about-those-docs.md

 My recommendation is that all documentation written by engineers for engineers should be written in markdown and located with the project source.
 Specifically, a `README.md` in the project root, and all other docs in a `/docs` directory, with links from the `Further Reading` section of the readme, to each doc.

-The reason for having all engineering docs with the code, rather than an external tool such as Confluence, is that the docs participate in the same lifecyle as the code.
+The reason for having all engineering docs with the code, rather than an external tool such as Confluence, is that the docs participate in the same lifecycle as the code.
 That is, they get included in PR reviews, which raises their visibility among the team.
 This also makes it more natural to maintain them, as the developer doesn't need to remember to login to some external tool after the PR is merged to add docs.
 Also, the docs become easily searchable along with the code, making them easier to maintain.
 In my experience, docs located outside the source get forgotten and stale.

 The reason for using markdown is it's a lightweight, developer-friendly text format.
 Just about every IDE and editor as a plugin for it.
 The [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one&ssr=false#review-details) for VS Code comes with syntax highlighting and snippets, which makes editing easy and efficient.